Netflix/vmaf/resource/doc/VMAF_Python_library.md

 ### Convert Model File from pickle (pkl) to json

-A tool to convert a model file (currently support libsvm model) from pickle to json is added.
+A tool to convert a model file (currently support libsvm model) from pickle to json is added at `python/vmaf/script/convert_model_from_pkl_to_json.py`.
 Usage:
 ```text
 usage: convert_model_from_pkl_to_json.py [-h] --input-pkl-filepath
                                          INPUT_PKL_FILEPATH